Tackling childhood obesity

 - Four pre-university factors are combining to make the transition to university more difficult than for previous generations of students and to predispose students to report mental health problems i.e. the growth of spoon-feeding at school; the rise of 'helicopter parenting'; the impact of social media (particularly for some female students); and the medicalisation of normal feelings and emotions (which are now increasingly perceived as symptoms of 'mental distress').

-We will be exploring this hypothesis further through research in partnership with King's College London, Ulster University and Greenwich University, starting in October 2020.
+We have begun to explore this hypothesis further through research in partnership with King's College London, Ulster University and Greenwich University, starting with pilot research with first year students in November 2020.

 Health at Work